DaveMielke/NBP/b2g/ui/doc/tables.rst

 Braille Character Representations
 ---------------------------------

+These tables show how English US braille is represented.
+This mapping is also used by locales that don't (yet) have their own.

 North American Braille Computer Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The North American convention for how the 95 basic ASCIi characters are
+The North American convention for how the 95 basic ASCII characters are
 rendered in computer (8-dot) braille.

 .. include:: tbl-braille-nabcc.rst